shaniceD/fixer-upper/README.md

 # testing
 This is a repo for class testing.
+Feel free to do as you please with this repo.